intranda/goobi-plugin-step-export-package/README.md

-# Goobi workflow Plugin: goobi-plugin-step-generatePackage
+# Goobi workflow Plugin: goobi-plugin-step-generateExportPackage

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is the GeneratePackage Goobi step plugin.
+This is the GenerateExportPackage Goobi step plugin.
 A description for this plugin is still missing.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.